PenHsuanWang/stock-analyzer-backend/README.md

 2. **Daily Return Calculation (`daily_return_analyzer.py`):** The primary function of this module is to compute the daily return for stocks or other assets.
 This is a crucial metric for investors evaluating asset performance and risk.

 3. **Cross-Asset Correlation Analysis (`cross_asset_analyzer.py`):** The function of this module is to analyze the price correlation between two or more assets.
 Cross-asset analysis can help investors determine the risk diversification strategy of an asset portfolio and identify potential arbitrage opportunities.

+4. **Buy and Sell Signal Labeling (`signal_labeler/buy_and_sell_signal_labeling.py`):**
+   - This module implements the `BuySellSignalLabeler` class, which is used to label buy and sell signals in stock data based on MACD and RSI indicators.
+It follows the strategy pattern, allowing for easy extension with new labeling strategies in the future.

 ---